syahrizaldev/webdev-resources/readme.md

 ## Contributing

 > [!IMPORTANT]
-> I am not currently accepting direct contributions to this list.
-> However, I welcome hearing any suggestions and feedback for new resources
+> I welcome any suggestions and feedback on new resources that could be
-> that could be beneficial for web developers and indie-hackers.
+> beneficial for web developers and indie hackers.
+Please note that this project
+> is released with a contributor [Code of Conduct](./code-of-conduct.md).
+> By participating in this project, you agree to follow its terms.
 > Feel free to check the [CONTRIBUTING](./contributing.md) file for more information.

 ## Feedback